Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

 </types>
 ```

-Now, when you use these types on the key fields of the corresponding domain objects, as illustrated below, you will establish implicit associations to the base type's object, i.e. the `employee` object will have a reference to the `person` object from its key, which will in turn have a reference to the `business entity` object from its key.
+Now, when you use these types on the key fields of the corresponding domain objects, as illustrated below, you will establish implicit associations to the base type's object, i.e., the `employee` object will have a reference to the `person` object from its key, which will, in turn, have a reference to the `business entity` object from its key.

 ```xml
 <objects>